• Skip to primary navigation

 • 17 ounces floury potatoes

-• 5 ounces fresh cheese
+• 5 ounces queso fresco (fresh cheese)

 • 4 large leaves iceberg lettuce